Ignacy Jan Paderewski: Early life and education

 Paderewski was born to Polish parents in the village of Kurilovka, in the Podolia Governorate of the Russian Empire.
 The village is now part of the Khmilnyk raion of Vinnytsia Oblast in Ukraine.
 His father, Jan Paderewski, administered large estates.
 His mother, Poliksena, née Nowicka, died several months after Paderewski was born, and he was raised mostly by distant relatives.

 From his early childhood, Paderewski was interested in music.
 He initially lived at a private estate near Zhytomyr, where he had moved with his father.
 However, soon after his father's arrest in connection with the January Uprising of 1863, he was adopted by his aunt.
 After being released, Paderewski's father married again and moved to the town of Sudylkov, near Shepetovka.

-Initially, Paderewski took piano lessons with a private tutor.
-At the age of 12, in 1872, he went to Warsaw and was admitted to the Warsaw Conservatory.
+Paderewski began playing the piano in early childhood, taking informal piano lessons by age six under tutors like Filip Runowski and Piotr Sowiński.
+Because he lived on an isolated estate, his initial training was highly irregular.
+He did not receive systematic, formal instruction until he was sent to study at the Warsaw Conservatory—now the Chopin University of Music—in 1872 at age 11.
 Upon graduating in 1878, he became a piano tutor at his alma mater.
 In 1880, Paderewski married fellow conservatory student Antonina Korsakówna.
 Their son Alfred was born severely handicapped the following year.
 Antonina did not recover from childbirth, and died several weeks later.
 Paderewski opted to devote himself to music, and left his son to be cared for by friends.
 In 1881, he went to Berlin to study music composition with Friedrich Kiel and Heinrich Urban.

 In 1884, a chance meeting with a famous Polish actress, Helena Modjeska, began his career as a virtuoso pianist.
 Modrzejewska arranged for a public concert and joint appearance in Kraków's Hotel Saski to raise funds for Paderewski's further piano study.
 The scheme was a tremendous success and Paderewski soon moved to Vienna, where he studied with Theodor Leschetizky (Teodor Leszetycki).